-- > We compared and agreed the sports sponsored reported in the NCAA Membership Financial Reporting System to the squad lists of the Athletic Department. - > We obtained the Athletic Department's Sports Sponsorship and Demographics Forms Report for the reporting year and compared the countable sports reported to the minimum requirements set forth in Bylaw 20.9.6.3 for the number of contests and the number of participants in each contest that is counted toward meeting the minimum-contest requirement.
-We compared what the Athletic Department reported for these sports as countable, for revenue distribution purposes, within the NCAA Membership Financial Reporting System to the Sports Sponsorships and Demographics Forms report.
+- > We compared and agreed the sports sponsored reported in the NCAA Membership Financial Reporting System to the squad lists of the Athletic Department. - > We compared current year Grants-in-Aid revenue distribution equivalencies to prior year reported equivalencies per the Membership Financial Report Form.
+We inquired and documented an explanation for any variance greater than +/- 4%. - > We obtained the Athletic Department's Sports Sponsorship and Demographics Forms Report for the reporting year and compared the countable NCAA sports reported to the minimum requirements set forth in Bylaw 20.9.6.3 for the number of contests and the number of participants in each contest that is counted toward meeting the minimum-contest requirement.
+We compared what the Athletic Department reported for these sports as countable, for revenue distribution purposes, within the NCAA Membership Financial Reporting System to the Sports Sponsorships and Demographics Forms report. - > We compared current year number of Sports Sponsored to prior year reported total per the Membership Financial Report submission.
+We inquired and documented an explanation for any variance.